Insuring your EV

-Insuring your EV with a leased battery
+Insuring an EV with a leased battery pack

 When insuring your electric vehicle with a hired battery, you need to include the battery in the declared value of the vehicle.
 The insurance value of the battery is stated in your hire agreement, but it is typically around £6,500.
 If the car cost you £6,000 and the battery value is £6,500, then you declare the vehicle value at £12,500 and not the £6,000 you paid for it.